shaefelinger/100-days-of-code/log.md

 - finetuned the backend for my bookkeeping/tax app

+- figured out how to display the git-branchname in the terminal

 ##### Learning/Tutorials:

 - insomnia - handle collections & create api-documentation
+- react native-basics
+- lear2learn 2 episodes

 ##### Thoughts:

+excited about React native.
+I don't have to learn a new language and learning React also expands my capabilities as a web developer👍

+I think i like React.
+It feels more like writing JS then Vue

 ------